lbernstone/miniz-esp32/README.md

 ## Usage

 Please use the files from the [releases page](https://github.com/richgel999/miniz/releases) in your projects.
 Do not use the git checkout directly!
 The different source and header files are [amalgamated](https://www.sqlite.org/amalgamation.html) into one `miniz.c`/`miniz.h` pair in a build step (`amalgamate.sh`).
 Include `miniz.c` and `miniz.h` in your project to use Miniz.
+This library has been modified to use PSRAM on ESP devices.
+If you do not have PSRAM available, it is recommended to use the builtin miniz (<rom/miniz.h>) instead of this library.

 ## Features